 Our business involves the storage, processing, and transmission of customers' proprietary, confidential, and personal information as well as the use of third-party partners and vendors who store, process, and transmit customers' proprietary, confidential, and personal information.
 We also use third-party partners and vendors who process certain proprietary and confidential information relating to our business and personal information of our personnel.
 Our systems, and the systems of our vendors and third-party partners, may be vulnerable to privacy or security incidents, such as computer viruses and other malicious software, physical or electronic break-ins, or vulnerabilities resulting from intentional or unintentional service provider actions, and similar disruptions that could make all or portions of our website or applications unavailable for periods of time.
-Any privacy or security incident could result in: unauthorized access to, misuse of, or unauthorized acquisition of our, our personnel's, or our customers' data; the loss, corruption, or alteration of data; interruptions in our operations; or damage to our computers or systems or those of our customers.
-Any of these could expose us to claims, litigation, fines, enforcement actions, other potential liability, and reputational harm.
 Additionally, ransomware or other malware, viruses, social engineering (including business email compromise and related wire-transfer fraud), impersonation of our company and executives on social media, and general hacking in our industry have become more prevalent and more complex.
 Bad actors often try to take advantage of us, our customers, and our vendors and third-party partners by using social engineering and other methods to persuade their victims to make fraudulent payments, or to download viruses, ransomware, or other malware into computer systems and networks.
 Because the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and often are not foreseeable or recognized until launched against a target, we and our vendors and third-party partners may be unable to anticipate incidents or to implement adequate preventative measures.
 Data security breaches and other privacy and security incidents may also result from non-technical means, such as actions taken by employees or contractors, including talent that we engage on our work marketplace to perform services for us.
 We have also integrated, and expect to continue to integrate, generative artificial intelligence tools into our platform and products, or our vendors may in turn incorporate generative artificial intelligence tools into their own offerings.
 We and the providers of these generative artificial intelligence tools may not meet existing or rapidly evolving regulatory or industry standards with respect to data privacy and protection.
-If we, our vendors, or our third-party partners experience an actual or perceived breach or privacy or security incident, public perception of the effectiveness of our security measures and brand could be harmed, and we could lose customers and business.
-In addition, significant unavailability of our work marketplace due to security breaches or other privacy and security incidents could cause customers to decrease their use of or cease using our work marketplace.
-Any of these effects could adversely impact our business.